ryanlfoster/rsdns_php/README.txt

 this class Abstracts the dns api away from curl.

-It impements a class constructor which takes in a username/password/ "booleen value to the question "is this A UK account?"
+It implements a class constructor which takes in a username/password/ "boolean value to the question "is this A UK account?"

 Example:
 $some_var = new rsdns('USERNAME','API_KEY',(TRUE|FALSE));

 Client Accounts:

-  The rsdns class will initialize to your main account ID automaticly.
+  The rsdns class will initialize to your main account ID automatically.
   Right now you have to initialize the object first THEN switch to the account number you want to use before you run your next operation.
 (Your account must have control over the client account in question additionally as of this